 Drawing on this perspective, this study proposes to examine the influence of line managers’ HR attribution on their paternalistic leadership behaviours.
 Paternalistic leadership is a culturally construed leadership behaviour that simulates familial-oriented relationships and atmosphere in the workplace (Farh, Cheng, Chou, and Chu, 2006; Pellegrini and Scandura, 2008).
 Paternalistic leaders assume the parental role in organisations and naturally feel obliged to protect those under their care in exchange for loyalty and deference (Aycan, Kanungo, and Sinha, 1999; James, Chen and Cropanzano, 1996).
 They also take a personal interest in employees’ on-the-job and off-the-job well-being (Gelfand, Erez, and Aycan, 2007).
 As Farh and Cheng (2000) define it, paternalistic leadership is “a style that combines strong discipline and authority with fatherly benevolence and moral integrity” (p.94).
 Recent conceptualisation of paternalistic leadership has shown that it is a three-dimensional construct, consisting of authoritarianism, benevolence, and morality (Farh and Cheng, 2000).
 Following this framework, this study argues that variations in the line manager’ HR attributions may result in the display of different components of paternalistic leadership behaviour.
 In support, this study draws on social information processing perspective (SIP) (Salancik and Pfeffer, 1978).
 SIP indicates that a line manager who seeks guidelines from their work environment (i.e., HR department, fellow line managers and past HR experience) to inform their HR intent is likely to develop appropriate HR-driven leadership behaviour.
 For example, a line manager who makes a positive internal HR attribution for employee wellbeing is more likely to develop benevolent leadership behaviour.

-There is a dearth of research on the role of line managers in shaping employee HR attribution (with a few exceptions – see Katou et al., 2020; Hewett and Shantz, 2022; Nishii and Paluch, 2018).
+There is a dearth of research on the role of line managers in shaping employee HR attribution (with a few exceptions – see Katou Budwar and Patel, 2020; Hewett and Shantz, 2022; Nishii and Paluch, 2018).
 Rather, previous research on HR attributions has focused mainly on the employees’ attribution process and its effects on employees’ outcomes such as affective commitment and job satisfaction (Nishii et al, 2008; Koys, 1991; Van Devoorde et al., 2015; Shantz et al., 2016; Tadung, 2016; Valizade et al., 2016), employee turnover (Chen and Wang, 2014), stress (Hameed and Ghani Khwaja, 2022) and emotional exhaustion and job performance (Shantz et al., 2016).
 As already stated, research explicating the structure of HRM has emphasised the importance of the line manager’s position in the effective implementation of HR practices (Wright and Nishii, 2007; Khiiji and Wang, 2006).
 Indeed, line managers are responsible for translating HR strategy and practices in a way that stimulates immediate employee responses (Hewett et al., 2018, Nishii and Paluch, 2018; Bos-Nehles et al., 2019).
-Although a previous study has adopted this perspective to theorise how line manager’s implementation behaviour could influence employee HR attribution, (Katou, Budwar and Patel, 2020), research has yet to investigate how the variability in the line manager’s leadership behaviours could trigger variations in employee HR attributions.
+Although a previous study has adopted this perspective to theorise how line manager’s implementation behaviour could influence employee HR attribution, (Katou, et al., 2020), research has yet to investigate how the variability in the line manager’s leadership behaviours could trigger variations in employee HR attributions.
 This is important because employees’ interpretations of the underlying intent of leadership behaviours are likely to stimulate differences in their responses (Fischer and Sitkin, 2020).
 Therefore, the second objective is to examine the effect of line managers’ paternalistic leadership behaviours on the variability in employee HR attribution foci.
 SIP theory (Salancik and Pfeffer, 1978) provides a theoretical basis for this argument.
 According to SIP theory, employees are likely to seek guidance from their work context, including line manager leadership behaviour, to interpret the intent of their organisation’s HR philosophy and practices.
 This is because line manager leadership behaviour is a signaller of HR content (Bowen and Ostroff, 2004).